 The best way to identify students with poor attendance is to calculate the data that schools are already collecting.
 In addition to looking at school-wide averages, as most schools do, shift the data to see how many students missed 10 percent of the school year in the previous year.
+Map the attendance gaps by grade, by classroom, by neighborhood, by poverty rates and by racial and ethnic groups.
 Reach out to their parents sometime in September.
 At the end of the month, look at how many students have already missed 10 percent (2-3 days) and track their attendance going forward.
-Attendance Works has created data tools that districts can use to examine patterns and identify which students are at risk due to poor attendance.
+Attendance Works has created data tools that districts can use to examine patterns and identify which students are at risk.